What is the Best Belt Sander? (Handheld Models and More) (2023)

 Some may think buying a belt sander means needing more bench or tabletop space—but that’s not the case with RIKON Belt Disc Sander.
 This powerful tool comes with its own stand and runs with a 1-HP motor.

 Its sanding belt can run over 1800 RPM, while its disc operates up to 2500 RPM.
-Given that it can tilt from 0 to 90 degrees, it’s not surprising that many professionals prefer this heavy-duty belt sander.
+Given that it can tilt from 0 to 90 degrees, it’s not surprising that many professionals like myself prefer this heavy-duty belt sander.

 This belt sander has different dust collection port options, so you’ll need to switch vacuum hoses between its belt and disc functions.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 3. RYOBI P450 Belt Sander